equisdel/autonomous-robot-navigation/README.md

 🔗 Original repository: [Nahuel Román's University Portfolio](https://github.com/Nahuel7978/university_portfolio.git) (see "Q-Learning" section).

+## Installation & Usage

+1. Open the project in **Webots**.
+2. Locate the **controller file** and ensure Webots is set to use it.
+3. Run the simulation to observe the robot’s learning-based navigation.
+4. You can manually adjust the **robot's initial position** and other parameters to test different scenarios.

 ### Features
 - Q-Learning for navigation – The robot learns optimal movement strategies through trial and error.
 - Lidar-based obstacle detection – Uses laser scanning to perceive and avoid obstacles.